 It was the first time any homeowner had made the request.
 Rob’s great though.
 He pivoted immediately and saw my vision.
 I appreciate that.
 Actually, he more than saw my vision.
 He and I both independently chose the exact same feet from a furniture catalog of a zillion options.
 That left me speechless.

 The fridge is hidden inside of an imposing wall of cabinetry.
 We couldn’t actually put the fridge on furniture feet or the wall of cabinetry.
 Instead, we built the molding up at the base of the fridge.
+You can see it in the background of the next photo.

 We also couldn’t put the heavy island on furniture feet.
 Our island is hiding a bunch of pipes and a dishwasher on one side and is inset on the other side to create a countertop that we can slide stools underneath.
 We built up the molding on three sides of the island.
 On the fourth side, under the sink…I admit it…true confession…there’s a toekick.
 But, it’s small and hidden.